freeCodeCamp/freeCodeCamp/guide/english/java/comments-in-java/index.md

 #### 3. Documentation Comment

 Documentation comment is used by Javadoc tool to create documentation for the code.
 Documentation Comment is used by developers to document code, like what a class does or what a method does.
 This is used by a javadoc tool which will compile a preformatted set of html files containing all the information available in the comment.
+It's always a good practice to write the java doc before actually writing the function or method block of code.
+It helps in focusing on the purpose of method/class and creating moudular code.
 ```java
 /**
  * The Following Java program displays a random between 0 - 50